 - Search rates for the terms grew 126% between 2016 and 2017

 - They grew at a further rate of 160% from 2017 to 2018

 - Looking forward, they estimated it will grow a further 117.7% this year

 The other key part of the paper shows how CBD fared against other significant search terms.
 In April 2019 searches for CBD eclipsed:

 - Veganism by 1.12

-Whilst this is limited to the U.S., since the CBD market has been developing there for longer (a Gallup Poll found that 14% of Americans use CBD) we can use that as a helpful barometer to gauge the UK’s path.
+Whilst this is limited to the U.S., since CBD oils have been developing there for longer (a Gallup Poll found that 14% of Americans use CBD) we can use that as a helpful barometer to gauge the UK’s path.
 What’s clear is that CBD is only becoming more and more massive as a sector, and that, most importantly, people are constantly searching for more information about it.

 That user need for a greater understanding about CBD is why we prioritise clear, understandable information.
 The best place to start?
 Probably our comprehensive CBD guide.
 We’ve put it together to be as easy-to-understand as possible, without missing any of the key knowledge you might need.

 One of the largest user queries relates to medical issues.
 Given the fact that UK regulations don’t allow for CBD retailers to discuss CBD in relation to health, that can often lead to frustration, which is why we detailed the reasoning behind our omission of CBD health claims.
 Our transparency is why we feel confident in suggesting you buy Vitality CBD.